 Many healthcare websites struggle with this because they face a variety of challenges, such as:

-- Accessibility is critical, but too many digital agencies are not building websites with beautiful and accessible web design
+- Web accessibility is critical, but too many digital agencies are not building websites with beautiful and accessible web design.

 While not the most modern design, the Centura Health website features a clean, straightforward information architecture.
 The site’s navigation includes only 5 primary links and 2 secondary icons.

 Centura Health’s use of a simple, straight-forward navigation, combined with the prominent display of the search function in the center of the home page, greatly enhances the usability of their website.
 Also, the site follows best practices for accessible web design by using large, high-contrasting fonts that are easier to read for website visitors with poor or impaired vision.